xdevplatform/search-tweets-python/README.rst

 Working with the API within a Python program is straightforward both for Premium and Enterprise clients.

-We’ll assume that credentials are in the default location, ``~/.twitter_keys.yaml``.
+We'll assume that credentials are in the default location, ``~/.twitter_keys.yaml``.

 .. code:: python